zencd/suspender/README.md

 ## done

++ a job to remove possible stale redirects
 + browser action: show options: try to switch to existing tab first
 + parking: wait till screenshot get appeared in DB (because it is persisted asynchronously now)
 + don't wait till screenshot is finished to store into DB